 Columbus, OH 43216

 Processing lead times vary, but in general, it takes several weeks to get your LLC certificate back from the Secretary of State’s office.

->

-> You can pay extra money to have your articles of organization filed in an expedited manner.
-For example, at the time of this writing, you can pay for expedited turnaround for $100 by checking the “yes” box at the top of the Organization of Limited Liability Company document.
+You can pay extra money to have your articles of organization filed in an expedited manner.
+For example, at the time of this writing, you can pay for an expedited turnaround for $100 by checking the “Expedite Service 1” box at the filing form cover letter.
 Note that in this case you use a different PO box, as indicated in the upper right corner of the organization form.